zonepooope-stack/Xuelong2-DWL-Code/README.md

 ## Data availability

-The processed Xuelong2-DWL data will be archived in Zenodo at https://doi.org/10.5281/zenodo.22177312.
+The Xuelong2 Shipborne Doppler Lidar Wind-Profile Dataset from the 40th Chinese National Antarctic Research Expedition (Xuelong2-DWL) will be archived in Mendeley Data as version 1 under the reserved DOI https://doi.org/10.17632/w8grt5g2b8.1.

 ## Licence